Posts Tagged ‘Vitamins And Minerals’

 1) The complete/balanced food (everything the dog needs in one container).
 This pet food type will list the product as containing all of the proteins, carbohydrates, fats, vitamins and minerals that a canine should have for good health.

-2) The supplementary food (to be added to the complete food to increase palatability).
+2) The supplementary dog food (to be added to the complete food to increase palatability).
 Such food items for pets are made to get the dog’s appetite stimulated enough to eat all of his main/complete food.

 3) Treats and snacks (for training rewards or just plain pampering) which can range from beef jerky for dogs to small cereal biscuits.

-Dog Food & Supplements: An In Depth Look At Nutrition For Your Pet (1) | dog health
+Dog Food & Supplements – An In Depth Look At Nutrition For Your Pet (1)

 Today’s dog owner is confronted with a bewildering array of food for his pet.

-Years ago, when such a variety wasn’t available, dogs were fed foods that were most plentiful in the region.
+Years ago, when such a variety of dog food wasn’t available, dogs were fed foods that were most plentiful in the region.
 In the arctic, dogs were fed mostly fish and whale blubber; in the southern United States, a dog’s diet consisted mainly of cornbread; in Europe, potatoes were the main fare.
-These diets led to diseases such as black tongue (pelegra in humans), rickets, and other less commonly known ailments, many of them fatal.

 In the wild, the canine did not just restrict himself to eating just the meat of his prey.
 He ate the entire animal, including the contents of the stomach.
-Wild dogs were known to kill each other while fighting over the stomach contents of their prey.
-Thus, nature provided the wild animal with a diet considered nutritionally complete.

 After years of study, it was determined that even though the canine is considered a carnivorous animal, he requires certain carbohydrates, fats, proteins, vitamins, and minerals to satisfy nutritional requirements just as humans do.